MionoraD/Codes-Portfolio/README.md

 Catiator is a project in which four players battle each other.

-DRI-VR is a VR project in which the player gets to see a 3D video in which they have to point at certain directions.
+DRI-VR is a VR project during which the player gets to see a 3D video in which they have to point at certain directions.